 The FHWA and the FTA conducted a Transportation Planning Certification Review of the Boston Region MPO's transportation planning process in December 2014 and January 2015.
-As of May 2015, the report of FHWA and FTA findings, which will contain commendations and recommendations for the MPO's process, was being finalized.
 Chapters 4 through 7 of this UPWP detail the initiatives expected to take place in various MPO programs and projects during FFY 2016.
-MPO staff may undertake other activities as part of these programs and projects in response to the final Certification Review report.
+MPO staff may undertake other activities as part of these programs and projects in response to the recently-received final Certification Review report from the federal agencies.